MikaSchoenmakers/MikasBalatro/README.md

 Gains +15 Mult per round, starting at 15.
 Self destructs after 3 rounds.

 ### Alphabet Joker
-Gives +25 Chips for every Joker with the a specific letter in the name.
-Letter changes per hand played.
+Gives +20 Chips for every specific letter in all your Jokers.
+Letter changes when this Joker appears in the shop.\
+_An example: If the current letter is 'o' and you have "Cool Joker" and "Joker", you'd get a (3 * 20) + 20 = 80 chip bonus_

 ### Grudgeful Joker
 Add excess Chips from last blind to the first hand of the current round.
-Caps at 25% of the current blind's chips.
+Caps at 25% of the current blind's Chips.

 ### Finishing Blow
 If a blind is finished with a **_High Card_**, randomly enhance the played card.

+### Planetary Alignment
+Once every 2 rounds, Blue Seals give 2 Planet cards.
+One of these will be for your most played poker hand.

+### Historical Joker
+If scored cards have the same **_ranks_** and **_order_** as the previous hand, add previous hand's Chips to the current hand.

+### Suit Alley
+Diamond and Club cards gain +12 Chips when scored.
+Heart and Spade cards gain +3 Mult when scored.

 ## Installation
 - Requires [Steamodded](https://github.com/Steamopollys/Steamodded/).